 Prepare an unbeatable CV:

 There are already about a million articles on how to save in London.
-But no one really guides a young intern on investing their tight resources of time and money to make the most of the city.
+However, no one really guides a young intern on investing their tight resources of time and money to make the most of the city.
 After all, there have to be some perks exclusive to this global hub, and here they are, so get ready to swipe your card:

-Art: Tate Modern for modern art (that’s anything post-1930’s).
+Tate Modern for modern art (that’s anything post-1930’s).
 Dress in your most chic clothes, pretend to be a duchess, and go to a Christie’s or Sotheby’s auction for unique artwork.
 Head to the National Gallery to see Van Gogh, Botticelli, Monet and Cezanne masterpieces in the flesh.
 British Museum for fans of history and V&A for iconic costume pieces.
 Bonus: It’s all free unless visiting an exclusive exhibition.

 How much have you got for an item?